-Photo: GCDS (Gulungul Creek downstream of the Ranger mine) monitoring station.
+Photo: MCUGT (Magela Creek upstream of the Ranger mine) monitoring station.

 Since the 2001/2002 wet season, the Supervising Scientist Division has undertaken a formal water quality monitoring program to monitor and assess impacts upon ecosystems and humans arising from mining activities at Ranger and Jabiluka.

-The water chemistry monitoring program is conducted in Gulungul Creek in the period of flow in order to
+The water chemistry monitoring program (including the radionuclide radium-226) is conducted in Magela Creek in the period of flow in order to